Nabeel20/Badr/README.md

 # Badar 🌕

 Badar (Full moon in Arabic) is a declarative, flexbox inspired GUI library for LÖVE 2D.<br>
-Badar focuses on composition, auto-layout and reactivity; width, height, position auto-calculated (if not provided) based on parent properties.
+Badar focuses on composition and reactivity.
+Container expands based on children dimensions.

 ### Components